 As a student of ancient history you will investigate and analyse a variety of different source materials and evidence, from written texts to archaeological finds, to answer complex questions about the politics, culture and society of the ancient world.

-Our internationally renowned department teaches many specialist areas of Greco-Roman history and civilisation across a broad chronological range – from the archaeology of bronze-age Greece to the religions of the later Roman Empire.
+Our internationally renowned department uses innovative approaches to teaching ancient history.
+We cover many specialist areas of Graeco-Roman history and civilisation across a broad chronological range, from the archaeology of bronze-age Greece to the religions of the later Roman Empire.

-The interdisciplinary study of ancient history will help you to develop critical thinking, persuasive writing and clear self-expression; these skills are transferable to a wide range of careers.
+The interdisciplinary study of ancient history will help you to develop critical thinking and clear self-expression, skills that are transferable to a wide range of careers.

 Our graduates are highly employable and have found positions in research, administration, media, museums, art galleries, heritage management, the civil service, law, accountancy, computing and teaching.

 Many graduates go on to postgraduate study in ancient history or other humanities subjects.What our students do after graduating

 The course is designed to provide you with a broad knowledge of the politics and societies of the ancient world, focusing on Greece and Rome but also considering other cultures.
 It will equip you with the skills necessary to locate, decipher and evaluate a range of historical sources and to develop a sophisticated understanding of historical theory.